SioKCronin/website/content/praxis.md

 I apprenticed with life beyond the borders of my speciation.
 How I imprinted on rhizome, spore, flock, and valley.
 Entangled my love hunger in the hooks and claws of life need.
+I took notes in the forms of [embodied practice](https://www.youtube.com/user/dancingecologist) and translated the impressions these experience left on me in musical scores I performed with string quartets:

+{{< youtube i1V9ibUb998 >}}

-I took notes in the forms of [embodied practice](https://www.youtube.com/user/dancingecologist) and [algorithms](https://github.com/SioKCronin/swarmopt).
-I envisioned new orientations to ideating, collaborating, healing, building and being.
-I apprenticed in boundary erasure for survival, and now explore it in service of advancing the frontiers of possiblity for our collective being.
+When I emerged I envisioned new orientations to ideating, collaborating, healing, building and being.
+I desired to build productive poetics that went beyond expressing.
+Poetics that could organize, mobilize, and shape the trajectories of interdependent webs of subjects.
+For so long I had apprenticed in boundary erasure for survival.
+I had studied and taught nondualism in the Vedic tradition.
+I had primed the canvas for an identification of self that pressed beyond the borders of organism.

+I began learning engineering and swarm intelligence to build a pratice of serving the possiblities of our collective being.
+I took notes in [code](https://github.com/SioKCronin/swarmopt).
+I now apprentice as a steward of growing complex data systems.
+The earth still meets me in moments of unrestrained reverie.
+I dance my understandings.
+I compose scores of energetic response.
+And yet ...
+I fix my gaze on what we can build together.